Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

 2. *Button press for 5 seconds:* Press and hold the button for 5 seconds to enter pairing mode.
 In pairing mode, you can connect to a new peer device.
 An onboard LED turns ON for 5 seconds to indicate when to release the button to enter this mode.

 3. *Button press for 10 seconds:* Press and hold the button for 10 seconds to erase the bonding information from the flash memory of the device.
-The onboard LED starts blinking for 5 more seconds to indicate when to release the button to enter this mode.
+The onboard LED will be constantly turned ON for first 5 seconds and it will start blinking for 5 more seconds to indicate that the device is entering new mode.

 **Note:** The device must be disconnected from the peer client device before erasing the bonding information from the flash memory.